The website of

 “A string of visions that could be taken from Chinese folklore, but have as many resonances with the Bacchae, or the cult of Cybele.
 These nightmares have all the authority of world myth … Smith has made something fierce, alternative and horribly real”: Daily Telegraph

 I’m a sub-editor at The Times and write the occasional piece for the paper.
-These days it’s behind a paywall, but if you have access you can search for my by-line, or here are some direct routes: My Japanese Wedding, a Historic Homes piece, another one, and a shortie about JP Donleavy’s The Ginger Man.
+These days it’s behind a paywall, but if you have access you can search for my by-line, or here are some direct routes: My Japanese Wedding, a Historic Homes piece, another one, a shortie about British action novels and one on JP Donleavy’s The Ginger Man.